amit-shah-cb/transfer-monitor/README.md

     2. Set the web hook to the vercel domain and hook endpoint

 Integration Gotchas
--had to deploy my own ERC20 bc there is no faucet on base ...
+-have to import { Lambda } from 'aws-sdk'; because of lazy build on nextjs !! its a workaround to work with oz defender -had to deploy my own ERC20 bc there is no faucet on base ...
 -cannot set claimable easily !
 Have to have the wallet connectable so can easily use oz defender on our won -using OZ defender with Thirdweb SDK results in huge latency which times out vercel server less (> 10sec)